urbit/urbit.org-reloaded/content/events/2023-04-18-urbit-lisbon.md

 +++

 Around in Lisbon this Thursday? ~dalweb-donfun will be hosting a meetup at 7pm.
 Come by for a drink with other urbiters.
-Location will be revealed soon, RSVP to the meetup event or send ~dalweb-donfun a message on the network.
+RSVP to the meetup event or send ~dalweb-donfun a message on the network.
 See you on Thursday!